waldur/ansible-waldur-generator/README.md

 -   **Purpose:** The most powerful and specialized plugin, designed for resources managed through Waldur's **asynchronous marketplace order workflow**.
 This is the correct plugin for nearly all major cloud resources like VMs, volumes, databases, etc.

+**Attribute Inference**: To simplify configuration, you can specify an offering_type.
+The generator will then look for a corresponding schema in the OpenAPI specification (e.g., Marketplace.Volume becomes MarketplaceVolumeCreateOrderAttributes) and automatically generate all the necessary attribute_params.
+Any manually defined attribute_params will override the inferred ones, allowing for customization.

 -   **Workflow:** This plugin encapsulates a complex, multi-step process:
     -   **`state: present`**:
         1. Checks for the existence of the *final resource* (e.g., the volume) using `existence_check_op`.